A spiritual divorce is an elegant and alternative solution for handling marriage problems.

 Rather this is literally a “spiritual” divorce, where the partners take from one month to two years off from each other to grow.
 This option isn’t the same as a full separation either since marriage often has obligations that need time to sort out.
 A spiritual divorce is an intricate spiritual process that can give two people a chance to help each other on separate paths rather than fight and kick each other down into a deeper hole of problems.

-This is an important distinction.
 Legal divorce often creates lasting wounds and additional problems that lead to long cycles of recurring problems.
 A spiritual divorce works around the conflict that often arises from the legal process.

 When I spiritually divorce a couple, it’s because the couple requires time to sort out their options and to continue to grow.
 This option will not work when abuse is present in a relationship.
 This process will not work if either partner is financially untrustworthy.
-In either of these two situations you need to move on with a full legal divorce.
+In either of these two situations, you need to move on with a full legal divorce.

 Spiritual Divorce requires outside assistance to help remove old patterns and judgments from destroying any chance for a better future.
 Without a teacher, issues quickly become irreconcilable problems, while with a guide problems blossom into lessons used to grow into better and stronger positions in life.